May 28, 2019

 Who are gastro tourists and what is gastro tourism?

 This is why we have chosen to design a unique gastro travel exploring the new Nordic cuisine from its cradle in urban Copenhagen to its borders in the remote and unexplored Faroe Islands.
-This will be the gastro travel of a life time with local hosts sharing the hidden gems of the food scene as well as private dinners in two of Denmark’s most exciting restaurants; Noma & Koks.
+This is a gastro experience of a life time with local hosts sharing the hidden gems of the food scene as well as private dinners in some of Denmark’s most exciting restaurants.
+In 2019 we chose to visit Noma in Copenhagen and Koks on The Faroe Islands.
 Each in their own way they showcase innovation, new tastes and outstanding experiences.
 We can thank these amazing and ambitious restaurants for now being a destination for gastro travelers coming from near and far to get a bite of the Nordic cuisine.
 If you are curious to learn more about our gastro travel and how to book, you can find more information here: https://foodsofcopenhagen.com/gastro-travel/

 Only working with local ingredients at a high-end restaurant was unheard of in Copenhagen, when Restaurant Noma opened 15 years ago.
 How where you supposed to do fine dining without foie gras and caviar?
 However Noma’s founding fathers Rene Redzepi, Claus Meyer and Mads Refslund were determined to create an exceptional kitchen focusing only on local ingredients.
 Denmark has an abundance of amazing local produce, but most seasons are very short.
 So a full-blown local cuisine would take not only dedication and innovation, but always careful planning and preservation of the seasonal goods in order to be able to serve complex and exciting dishes all year around.
 It took years of research and close collaboration with local farmers and foragers, but their hard work paid off.
 In 2008 they gained their two Michelin stars and in 2010 they gained the recognition as the world’s best restaurant.